FAQs

 Can parents have access to their son or daughter's grades or other information online?

 Yes, after August 1, Banner Proxy allows students to authorize parent access to specific academic, student account and/or financial aid information.
-The student completes the Banner Proxy information in their Wheaton portal and the parent is sent an e-mail with information on how to set-up their own log-in information to view what has been authorized by the student.
+The student completes the Proxy information found in their Wheaton Gateway, and the parent is sent an email with information on how to set up their own log-in information to view what has been authorized by the student.

 Click Parent Instructions for Banner Proxy for detailed parent instructions (PDF).